ktorio/ktor-documentation/topics/server-digest-auth.md

 **Drawback:**
 - The server must compute the hash for each authentication request (cannot use pre-computed values)

-For most applications, the standard (non-sess) algorithms are enough, especially when combined with strong hash functions like SHA-512-256.
+For most applications, the standard (non-session) algorithms are sufficient, especially when used with strong hash functions like SHA-512-256.

 ### Step 2: Provide a user table with digests {id="digest-table"}

-The `digest` authentication provider validates user credentials using the `HA1` part of a digest message.
-So, you can provide a user table that contains usernames and corresponding `HA1` hashes.
+The `digest` authentication provider validates user credentials using the `HA1` part of a digest message, so you can provide a user table that contains usernames and their corresponding `HA1` hashes.

 Since different algorithms produce different hash values, you need to store the appropriate hash for each algorithm you support or compute the hash dynamically based on the algorithm requested by the client: